 grep dns-updater /var/log/system.log

 The Diagnostic tool is built into the Umbrella roaming client.
 In most cases, Support can run this tool and obtain the logs of the Umbrella roaming client automatically.
-In a few cases, you'll be required to run the tool on behalf of Support or at their request.
+In a few cases, you will be required to run the tool on behalf of Support or at their request.

 Providing diagnostic output when initially opening a support request will greatly increase the speed at which an issue can be troubleshot by Support.
 You can run the diagnostic tool a number of ways, which are outlined in the article: Umbrella Roaming Client: Provide Diagnostic Information to Support.

-For more information about what's collected by Umbrella, see Umbrella Roaming Client: Remote Logging and Diagnostics
+For more information about what is collected by Umbrella, see Umbrella Roaming Client: Remote Logging and Diagnostics